Untitled

 4. Discuss and give examples of principles of composition, design, lighting, and aesthetics in photographic images.

-5. Describe and demonstrate the use of various tools of electronic image manipulation, such as selection tools, dodge-and-burn tools, brightness and contrast controls, filters, paint tools, cloning tools, sharpen and blur tools, and the smudge tool.
+5. Describe and demonstrate the use of various tools of electronic image optimization, such as selection tools, dodge-and-burn tools, brightness and contrast controls, filters, paint tools, cloning tools, sharpen and blur tools, and the smudge tool.

 6. Create, transfer, and store digital images while demonstrating an understanding of the relationship between file size and image quality.